grafana/terraform-provider-grafana/docs/resources/synthetic_monitoring_check.md

     environment = "production"
   }
   settings {
-    scripted {
+    browser {
-      // `script.js` is a file in the same directory as this file and contains the
+      // `browser_script.js` is a file in the same directory as this file and contains the
       // script to be executed.
       script = file("${path.module}/browser_script.js")
     }